HanielB/2020.1-lp/_lessons/06-languages/formal-semantics.md

   SUCC Four =>_β
 Five
 ```
+The above is enough to encode
+[Presburger arithmetic ](https://en.wikipedia.org/wiki/Presburger_arithmetic).
+- One can encode anything we are used to do with computers.

 Note that all complexity lies in *how to encode*.
-Once the encoding done
+Once the encoding is done,
 computation is merely doing β-reduction.
-The above is enough to encode
-[Presburger arithmetic ](https://en.wikipedia.org/wiki/Presburger_arithmetic).

-- One can encode anything we are used to bo with computers.

-#### Boolean algebra
+### Boolean algebra

 ```
 T  = λx.λy.x